w3c/wot-cg/Tutorials/whatiswot/10-Building_Blocks/README.md

 - By design, TDs are flexible and able to describe anything without any limitations.

 - However, in some cases, depending on the Thing’s purpose, it may be a good idea to limit the TD to prevent unnecessary implementation load.
+The WoT Profiles help this by constraining TD features.

 ### Summary

-- To summarize, WoT enables implementing device logic by reusable scripts executed in a runtime system for IoT applications which aims to improve productivity and reduce integration costs.
+- To summarize, WoT building blocks enable implementing device logic by reusable scripts executed in a runtime system for IoT applications which aims to improve productivity and reduce integration costs.